-The Notes may not be redeemed prior to , 2001 except as described below.
-On or after such date, the Notes may be redeemed, in whole or in part, at the following redemption prices (expressed as a percentage of the principal amount) plus accrued and unpaid interest to (but excluding) the redemption date, if redeemed during the 12-month period beginning , of the years indicated below:
+The Notes may not be redeemed prior to October 1, 2001 except as described below.
+On or after such date, the Notes may be redeemed, in whole or in part, at the following redemption prices (expressed as a percentage of the principal amount) plus accrued and unpaid interest to (but excluding) the redemption date, if redeemed during the 12-month period beginning October 1 of the years indicated below:

-YEAR REDEMPTION PRICE 2001
+YEAR REDEMPTION PRICE

+2001 105.938%

+2002 102.969

-In addition, the Company may redeem, at its option, up to 35% of the original aggregate principal amount of the Notes at any time and from time to time prior to , 2001, with the Net Cash Proceeds received by the Company from one or more public or private sales of Qualified Capital Stock at a redemption price of % of the principal amount of the Notes redeemed, plus accrued and unpaid interest thereon; PROVIDED, HOWEVER, that at least 65% of the original aggregate principal amount of Notes must remain outstanding after each such redemption, and PROVIDED FURTHER, that such redemption must occur within 60 days after the closing date of any such public or private sale of Qualified Capital Stock.
+In addition, the Company may redeem, at its option, up to 35% of the original aggregate principal amount of the Notes at any time and from time to time until October 1, 1999, with the Net Cash Proceeds received by the Company from one or more public or private sales of Qualified Capital Stock at a redemption price of 111.875% of the principal amount of the Notes redeemed, plus accrued and unpaid interest thereon; PROVIDED, HOWEVER, that at least 65% of the original aggregate principal amount of Notes must remain outstanding after each such redemption, and PROVIDED FURTHER, that such redemption must occur within 60 days after the closing date of any such public or private sale of Qualified Capital Stock.